The Royal Charter of King Oberon VII

 Since embarking on this undertaking not only have I found the work very satisfying but in the process I have also learnt a great deal about local fairy culture.
 So, on reflection I have been compelled to include some of this cultural background into the study so that the reader can fully understand the back story behind these fairy doors.

-There are now about fifty such fairy doors hidden around Warkworth perhaps you and your friends may be lucky enough to find some.
+As I said there are now about fifty such fairy doors hidden around Warkworth perhaps you and your friends may be lucky enough to find some.

 The map on the Fairy Realm page may help.